yakworks/gorm-tools/docs/repository/ref.md

 Each method is transactional and will prevent incomplete cascading saves.

-- **persist()**: calls the GormRepo's persist which in turn calls domain.save(failOnError:true) Throws a [DomainException]
+- **persist()**: calls the GormRepo's persist which in turn calls domain.save(failOnError:true) Throws a [EntityValidationException][EntityValidationException]

 - **remove()**:  calls the GormRepo's remove.
-  Throws a [DomainException]
+  Throws a [EntityNotFoundException][EntityNotFoundException]

 ### Statics added to the domain

 - **create(params)**:  calls the repo.create which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the repository.save (essentially the persist()). **ex:** `Book.insertAndSave([name:'xyz',isbn:'123'])`
-Throws a [DomainException] if anything goes wrong
+Throws a [EntityValidationException][EntityValidationException] if anything goes wrong

-- **update(params)**:  calls the repo.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the repository.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/repository/DomainException.groovy) if anything goes wrong
+- **update(params)**:  calls the repo.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the repository.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [EntityValidationException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/repository/EntityValidationException.groovy) if anything goes wrong

 - **remove(id)**:  calls the repository.removeById gets the instance base in the params.id, calls the delete for it. **ex:** `Book.remove([id:11])`
-Throws a [DomainException]if anything goes wrong
+Throws a [EntityNotFoundException][EntityNotFoundException] if anything goes wrong

 - **repo**: a quick way to get to the repository for the Domain.
 It will return the DefaultGormRepo that was auto created or one you defined for the domain under grails-app/repository.